Pure Telecom shall endeavour to provide the Service on the telephone line(s) as specified in the contract within 21 days.

 - Our Instant, Premium, Lightning Fibre to the Home and Unlimited Fibre broadband services will generally have a maximum available upload speed of between 20 and 100 Mbps and can expect to achieve a normal upload speed of 5% of the maximum available upload speed or a minimum of 1Mbps (whichever is the greater).
 Our Other Broadband services will have a maximum available upload speed of 512kbps and can expect to achieve a normal upload speed of 25% of the maximum available upload speed or a minimum of 128Kbps (whichever is the greater).

-- If you experience any continuous or re-occurring discrepancy with the actual performance of your broadband service, then please contact Pure Telecom by email at [email protected], by phone on 01-2469000 or visit our website www.puretelecom.ie/contact-us for further details and we will endeavour to resolve any issues with your broadband service as soon as possible and in any case within 30 days.
+- If you experience any continuous or re-occurring discrepancy with the actual performance of your broadband service, then please contact Pure Telecom by email at [email protected], by phone on 01-2469000 or visit our website www.puretelecom.ie/contact-us for further details.
+We will endeavour to resolve any issues with your broadband service within 5 working days or alternatively provide a specific timescale for resolution if outside of this timeframe in line with Pure Telecom’s Code of Practice, which you may view by clicking here.
 Please note we will often rely on information from our wholesale network partners to assist with troubleshooting and diagnosing broadband and line issues.
+If, having gone through our resolution process, it is not possible for Pure to remedy a situation where you are not achieving the speeds that we have communicated then you may select an alternative Service, we may offer a discount or you may choose to terminate your Service without penalty.
+You may also choose to exercise your rights under common law such as seeking rescission of the contract or under consumer law, such as the Sales of Goods and Supply of Services Act, 1980 (as amended) in accordance with your rights under Irish law.

 - In supplying the broadband services, Pure Telecom will use reasonable skill and care but cannot guarantee fault-free performance.
 Pure Telecom does not warrant that the services will be suitable for specific customer applications, that the operation of the Services will be uninterrupted or error-free or that the Services will support or be compatible with any applications or other services which the Customer uses in conjunction with the Services.